 Lipstick gave a pout extra clout, rendered a sneer more severe.
 Guitars were wielded like sonic switchblades; Keith coifs teased into ravished Ronettes rats-tails.
 The Dolls were all about ‘attitude’, that priceless ephemeral commodity that record executives could no longer detect but which was still as potent as cat-nip to disaffected teens.
 And it was this attitude, channelled through generations of Jack-totin’, coke-tootin’, hell-raisin’, mirrorgazin’ glam-metallers, sleazemongers and punks that ultimately saved rock.

 Messily sacrificed on the altar of opiates, the New York Dolls imploded before their spiritual progeny emerged to profit from their enduring legacy.
 But, like all good saviours, they’ve risen again.
 Of the original line-up only vocalist David Johansen and guitarist Sylvain Sylvain survive, but they’ve got quite a tale to tell.
-So with the Dolls’ One Day It Will Please Us To Remember Even This album due for imminent release, here’s their story.
+So here’s their story.